crate/elasticsearch-inout-plugin/README.rst

 Installation
 ============

-If you do not want to work on the repository, just use the standard elasticsearch plugin command (inside your elasticsearch/bin directory)
+* Clone this repo with git clone git@github.com:firstblick/elasticsearch-export-plugin.git
+* Checkout the tag (find out via git tag) you want to build with (possibly master is not for your elasticsearch version)
+* Run: mvn clean package -DskipTests=true – this does not run any unit tests, as they take some time.
+If you want to run them, better run mvn clean package

-    bin/plugin -install elasticsearch-export-plugin -url file:///path/to/elasticsearch-export-plugin/target/elasticsearch-export-plugin-1.0-SNAPSHOT.jar
+* Install the plugin: /path/to/elasticsearch/bin/plugin -install elasticsearch-export-plugin -url file:///$PWD/target/releases/elasticsearch-export-plugin-$version.jar